“We study the past to understand the present; we understand the present to guide the future.”

 Wasting no time and armed with a shiny new guidebook, my eager feet hit the footpath.
 When I saw the arcades and laneways I fell head over heels in love with the city and immediately knew that this was the place of my dreams.
 Living in a city is like a marriage – you are either extremely happy and feel at one with your partner or you are extremely unhappy and want a divorce.
 I wanted to marry Melbourne and divorce Auckland.

-Stubbornly determined, we made the move to Melbourne on the 2nd of April 2015.
-I was finally a Melburnian and greedily threw myself into the culture, fashion and culinary delights of the city.
-I soon learned about the Tasmanians who founded the city, the famous Hoddle Grid and Gold Rush which funded the architectural marvels we see today but it wasn’t enough, my hunger to know more about Melbourne was insatiable.
-Walking the Streets of Melbourne I would constantly wonder – what happened here? who lived here? who designed this building? a continuous cacophony of who, what, why and where!
+Stubbornly determined, the move to Melbourne was made on 2 April 2015, I was officially a proud Melburnian: enthusiastically embracing the culture, history and culinary delights of the city.
+I soon learned about the brave Tasmanians who founded the city, the famous ‘Hoddle Grid’ and the goldrush which funded the architectural marvels we see today.
+Alas, it wasn’t enough, my hunger to know more about Melbourne was insatiable.
+Walking the streets of Melbourne I would constantly wonder – what happened here? who lived there?
+What’s the story behind this building? a continuous cacophony of who, what, why and where!

 Needless to say that there is very little information related to the history of the city to be found on the streets of Melbourne, besides a few insignificant Lilliputian plaques scattered here and there.
 One can be forgiven for thinking that the denizens of Melbourne couldn’t care less about the history of their city.
 A belief that was further endorsed once I started doing research for this book – I was saddened to find that many landmarks had been demolished, erased from memory, and it is still happening today.